tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `extra_args` - (Optional, ForceNew) Custom parameter information related to the node.
 * `ignore_cluster_cidr_conflict` - (Optional, ForceNew) Indicates whether to ignore the cluster cidr conflict error.
 Default is false.
 * `is_non_static_ip_mode` - (Optional, ForceNew) Indicates whether static ip mode is enabled.
 Default is false.
 * `kube_proxy_mode` - (Optional) Cluster kube-proxy mode, the available values include: 'kube-proxy-bpf'.
-Default is not set.When set to kube-proxy-bpf, cluster version greater than 1.14 and with TKE-optimized kernel is required.
+Default is not set.When set to kube-proxy-bpf, cluster version greater than 1.14 and with Tencent Linux 2.4 is required.
 * `labels` - (Optional, ForceNew) Labels of tke cluster nodes.
 * `managed_cluster_internet_security_policies` - (Optional) Security policies for managed cluster internet, like:'192.168.1.0/24' or '113.116.51.27', '0.0.0.0/0' means all.
 This field can only set when field `cluster_deploy_type` is 'MANAGED_CLUSTER' and `cluster_internet` is true. `managed_cluster_internet_security_policies` can not delete or empty once be set.
 * `master_config` - (Optional, ForceNew) Deploy the machine configuration information of the 'MASTER_ETCD' service, and create <=7 units for common users.